Aelto/tw3-menufilelist-updater/README.md

 Running the binary will then cause it to list all the files in the filelists' directory and update them accordingly.

 ## ASI loader
-> Technical explanation: the ASI laoder hooks itself to the game and runs all of the `.asi` libraries in the same directory as the witcher3.exe.
+> Technical explanation: the ASI loader hooks itself to the game and runs all of the `.asi` libraries in the same directory as the witcher3.exe.
 ASI libraries are simple `.dll` files that were renamed to `.asi`.

-If you wish to run automatically every time you launch the game then you use the [ASI loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) and the
+If you wish to run the tool automatically every time you launch the game then you can use the [ASI loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) and the
 ASI filelist updater library.
 The tool being pretty fast (benchmarked at at ~500ns per iteration) you won't notice the difference and will always get updated filelists.